 S.T.E.M. is a relatively new term that is growing in importance.
 It has become a popular acronym, particularly among advocates, government officials and educators.
 It is most often used in relation to the U.S.'s economic competitiveness and the related need for education programs that support future generations' aptitude in key subject areas.
-Among the most recent and relevant publications on S.T.E.M. education and competitiveness is Rising Above the Gathering Storm from the National Academ is Rising Above the Gathering Storm from the National Academies Press.
+Among the most recent and relevant publications on S.T.E.M. education and competitiveness is Rising Above the Gathering Storm from the National Academies Press.
 Complementing this analysis is Thomas Friedman's book The World is Flat.